r4dian/reaktor-user-library-rss/README.md

-There used to be an RSS feed for new uploads on [The Reaktor User Library](http://www.native-instruments.com/en/community/reaktor-user-library) - now there is again.
+There used to be an RSS feed for new uploads on [the Reaktor User Library](http://www.native-instruments.com/en/community/reaktor-user-library) - now there is again.

 Feed available [here](http://radian.sdfeu.org/reaktor_library_rss.php)